dan-caprioara/ai-file-manager/writer-agent.md

 N/A

 ### Supportability and contact
-N/A
+Support contact information is provided at the end of the Postface section, including email and website links for further inquiries.

 ### Compliance and legal
-Copyright notices are clearly stated.
-The document includes legal disclaimers about reproduction and property rights.
+The EULA section includes legal terms regarding software usage and restrictions.
+No additional compliance guidelines were provided.

 ### Style exceptions and overrides
 N/A